CSE583-Group7/transit_vis/README.md

 * **google_transit.zip/google_transit:** A zip file and extracted folder containing the most up to date GTFS (tripids, routeids, stopids, etc.) information from King County Metro
 * **kcm_routes_histogram.png:** An image file that shows the distribution of transit speeds for the entire network from the most recent run.

-Created in the src folder during tool operation:
+Created in the top-level folder during tool operation:
 * **output_map.html:** The final result from the most recent run which can be viewed in any web browser.

 ### Project Data Sources